ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 ![Maya Image](/images/basic-rigging/rig_8jntpar.png)

+The above image uses parenting instead of parent joints so it's a bit off, but you understand the jist.

 Why do we use parent constraints instead of parenting?
 This is so that we keep the rig/controllers separate from the actual mesh.